Relintai/pandemonium_engine_docs/usage/scripting/evaluating_expressions.md

 `order of operations ( https://en.wikipedia.org/wiki/Order_of_operations )`
 applies.
 Use parentheses to override the order of operations if needed.

-All the Variant types supported in Godot can be used: integers, floating-point numbers, strings, arrays, dictionaries, colors, vectors, …
+All the Variant types supported in Pandemonium can be used: integers, floating-point numbers, strings, arrays, dictionaries, colors, vectors, …

 Arrays and dictionaries can be indexed like in GDScript: